The best hotels in Vilnius

 The Vilnius City Card (24/48/72 hours, 20-30 EUR) covers public transport and gives discounts or free entry to most museums.
 Worth buying if you plan to visit more than 3-4 museums.
 Most Old Town hotels include breakfast in higher-rate rooms; budget options often do not.

-Vilnius's best neighborhoods
+Vilnius's best hotel regions

 Vilnius centers on a UNESCO-listed Old Town with Baroque churches, medieval lanes, and a restored 17th-century palace.
 Uzupis, the self-declared republic across the Vilnia River, has its own artistic character.
 The New Centre north of the river is the business district with modern towers and Radisson properties.